 Being a smart customer also means that you should not fall prey to impulse purchases.
 Spot a deal that’s too good to be missed?
 Why not leave it in your shopping cart for awhile?
 As a form of goodwill (or enticement), the merchant may send you an additional discount coupon to help you make your decision.
 But that’s provided you are already subscribed.

 5. Use cashback and reward apps

 There’s also Dash by Singtel where one can enjoy discounts and cashback on your online and in-store purchases.
-Did you know that you can get cashback on top of your purchase of Tiq Travel Insurance?
+Did you know you can also make more out of your savings with Dash Easy Earn?
 Learn more here.

 Online shopping is the new bug

-Information is accurate as at 10 March 2020.
+Information is accurate as at 4 November 2020.
 This policy is underwritten by Etiqa Insurance Pte.
 Ltd. (Company Reg.
 No. 201331905K).
-Protected up to specified limits by SDIC.
+Protected up to specified limits by SDIC (excluding Personal Cyber Insurance).

 Tiq by Etiqa Insurance Pte.
 Ltd.